 \section{Experiments}

-This section describes experiments conducted on synthetic data and real data.
-We implemented ELLI and KSC on MATLAB as follows.
+We describe experiments conducted on synthetic and real data.
+The details of the implementations of ELLI and KSC are as follows.

-\begin{itemize} \item (ELLI) The embedding stage computes the bottom $k$ eigenvectors of the normalized Laplacian.
+\begin{itemize} \item (ELLI)~Step 1 computes the bottom $k$ eigenvectors of the normalized Laplacian.
 For this computation, we used the MATLAB command \verb|eigs|, choosing the value \verb|'sa'| in the input argument.
-The grouping stage computes an origin-centered MVEE for the set of points.
+Step 2 computes an origin-centered MVEE for the set of points.
 We used an interior-point method working within a cutting plane framework.
 Our implementation followed Algorithm 3 of \cite{Miz14} and used the interior-point method in the SDPT3 software package \cite{Toh99b}.

-\item (KSC) Our implementation followed the algorithm in \cite{Lux07} that is referred to as normalized spectral clustering according to Shi and Malik.
+\item (KSC)~Our implementation followed the algorithm in \cite{Lux07} that is referred to as normalized spectral clustering according to Shi and Malik.
 In the embedding stage, we used the MATLAB command \verb|eigs| with the same settings in ELLI for the eigenvector computation.
-We then scaled $\p_1, \ldots, \p_n$, which are nodes embedded by the spectral embedding in $\Real^k$, to $\p_1 / \sqrt{d_1}, \ldots, \p_n / \sqrt{d_n}$ where $d_i$ is the degree of node $i$.
-The grouping stage included the $k$-means++ algorithm, since our preliminary experiments indicated that the $k$-means++ algorithm outperformed Lloyd's algorithm.
+We then constructed the spectral embedding map $F$ of the form shown in (\ref{Exp: spectral embedding map}) with a scaling factor $s_u = 1 / \sqrt{d_u}$ for the degree $d_u$ of node $u$.
+In the grouping stage, we adopted the $k$-means++ algorithm \cite{Art07} for finding a $k$-way partition of a set $X$ of points $F(1), \ldots, F(n)$, since our preliminary experiments indicated that the $k$-means++ algorithm outperformed Lloyd's algorithm \cite{Llo82}.
 To perform it, we used the MATLAB command \verb|kmeans|, choosing the following values in the input arguments: \verb|'Start'|, \verb|'plus'|, \verb|'EmptyAction'|, \verb|'singleton'|, \verb|'MaxIter'|, \verb|1000|.
 The value in the argument \verb|'MaxIter'| specifies the maximum number of iterations.
 We set it to 1000.

 \end{itemize} The experiments were conducted on an Intel Xeon Processor E5-1620 with 32 GB memory running MATLAB R2016a.